JiHaeChoi/jihaechoi/index.md

    *The 2nd International Symposium Social Innovation and Engagement in the Digital Society* (with S. Chung, S. Park, N. Pyo, & L. Zhao)
    Kyoto, Japan, July 2019

-### Active Projects

-**LLM-Based Expertise Extraction**: Developing methods to identify and track the evolution of director expertise using large language models and advanced ML techniques.

-**Neural Activity and LLM Correlations**: Investigating the relationship between neural patterns and language model representations to better understand cognitive processes.

-**Knowledge Structuralization**: Using LLMs to reorganize human knowledge according to recurring patterns in our thought structures, creating more quantifable knowledge frameworks.

 ## Beyond Research

 I am enthusiastic **swimmer**, **foodie**, and **coffee enthusiast**.
 I love **live music** across all genres.
 In that sense, Chicago is a perfect place to be!

 ## Let's Connect

 I'm always excited to discuss research collaborations, share ideas about computational social science, or chat about the latest developments in LLMs and network analysis.
-Feel free to check out my [CV](./assets/CV_JHC_092325.pdf), or [reach out]([mailto:jihae[dot]choi[at]kellogg.northwestern.edu]) if you'd like to connect!
+Feel free to check out my [CV](./assets/CV_JHC_092325.pdf), or [reach out](mailto:jihae[dot]choi[at]kellogg.northwestern.edu) <!-- jihae[dot]choi[at]... will break --> if you'd like to connect!